bigwig/documentation/Add-on Documentation/Deployment/SSL.md

  1. Acquire a signed certificate from your certificate authority of trust.
  2. Add the SSL addon providing the certificate, the private key and the certificate-chain files.
- 3. Set your DNS entry to point to your SSL DNS Domain
+ 3. Set your DNS entry to point to your SSL DNS Domain.

 Note: Please allow up to one hour for DNS changes to propagate before they go into effect.
 Root or naked domains like `example.com` without a subdomain are not supported.